Colours of Our Community Float Secures Sponsor

 72/80 people in the float are marching in the LGBTQI Army of Light and Colour.

 Army participants will be divided into 6 groups.
 Each group will be assigned a colour from the Rainbow Flag and the Groups will be parading in the order of the flag being Purple, Blue, Green, Yellow, Orange and Red.
-This will be achieved through the use of LED outfits supplied by sponsor Breedwell
+This will be achieved through the use of LED outfits supplied by sponsor Breedwell out of NYC.

 6/72 people in the Army are “Community Heroes” with one representation for Lesbian, Gay, Bisexual, Trans, Queer and Intersex.
 Each hero will be wearing a unique elaborate Ron Muncaster (Mardi Gras Lifetime Award winner) inspired costume incorporating LED outfits supplied by sponsor Breedwell.